Opioid use disorder is a treatable chronic medical condition. It can be treated just like other diseases, such as diabetes or high blood pressure.

 Medication reduces your risk for overdose.

 Medication helps prevent overdose.
-Research has shown that the use of methadone or buprenorphine results in reductions in overdose death by more than 50%.
+The use of methadone or buprenorphine results in reductions in overdose death by more than 50%.
+In Rhode Island, we have a 24/7 buprenorphine hotline that you can use to get connected to buprenorphine.

-Not only do these medications reduce risks of overdose and overdose death, but they have been associated with improving peoples’ ability to gain employment and reductions in involvement with the criminal justice system.
+Not only do these medications reduce risks of overdose and overdose death, but they have been associated with improving peoples’ ability to gain employment and reductions in involvement with the criminal legal system.
+Our state is a national leader in offering MOUD to people in prisons and jails.

 Medication can help your recovery by improving your quality of life.
 Medication can prevent withdrawal and cravings and help you abstain from other opioid use.
 By controlling opioid withdrawal and cravings, these medications can help people stop their use of non-prescribed opioids, such as heroin, fentanyl, or oxycodone.